-Like most gun owners, I grew up being taught that the NRA is the oldest gun rights organization in our country.
+Like most gun owners, I grew up being taught that the NRA is the oldest gun rights organization in the country.
 Not only did I believe this, I was a member of the NRA for some time before realizing that the organization was never really tough on gun control.

 Gun writers are doing an amazing job at breaking information as it comes out.
-Some of us know that the NRA is not the tip of the spear in defending gun rights, but few are discussing specific things the organization has done since its inception.
+Still, some of us know that the NRA is not the tip of the spear in defending gun rights, but few are discussing specific things the organization has done since its inception to undermine that fight.

 NOTE: The information I will be presenting may not reflect the stance of NRA members, but pertains more to organizational leadership.

-The Second amendment and why we have it
+The Second Amendment and why we have it

-For the readers new to gun culture, the Second Amendment states, “A well regulated militia, being necessary to the security of a free state (Pause – Part II) The right of the people to keep and bear arms shall not be infringed.” ← PERIOD.
+For readers new to gun culture, the Second Amendment states, “A well regulated militia, being necessary to the security of a free state (Pause – Part II) The right of the people to keep and bear arms shall not be infringed.” ← PERIOD.

-¹INFRINGE In·fringe /in’frinj/ 1: to encroach upon in a way that violates law or the rights of another.
+INFRINGE In·fringe /in’frinj/ 1: to encroach upon in a way that violates law or the rights of another.
 2: Actively break the terms of (a law, agreement, etc.).

-History does not reflect that a herd of deer were marching on Concord to seize weapons, nor does it reflect that the founders hastily passed a gun amendment for sporting purposes, or defending themselves from a tyrannical wild game population.
+History doesn’t reflect that a herd of deer were marching on Concord to seize weapons, nor does it reflect that the Founders hastily passed a gun rights amendment for sporting purposes, or defending themselves from a tyrannical wild game population.